**View the complete University course catalogue**

 Contact: zillingworth@txstate.edu

-Satisfies: Group B or D; Single Author; Media Studies Minor; Minor in Studies in Popular Culture
+Satisfies: Group B or D; Single Author; Minor in Media Studies; Minor in Studies in Popular Culture